Cyberbullying and the Law (Grades 7 - 8) - Lesson

 Overview

 In this lesson, students learn about and discuss the legal aspects of cyberbullying.
 They review a variety of hypothetical scenarios and a case study, and they consider the seriousness of the situations, who is legally responsible, what action (if any) should be taken and by whom.
 To determine this, students will seek answers to the following questions: How does cyberbullying differ from offline bullying?
 What aspects of a cyberbullying case make it a cause for legal action?
 What determines whether it is a civil or a criminal matter?
-How should rights to freedom of expression, guaranteed under the Canadian Charter of Rights and Freedoms, be balanced against rights to security of person?
+How should rights to freedom of expression, guaranteed under the Canadian Charter of Rights and Freedoms and the Convention on the Rights of the Child, be balanced against rights to security of person?
 When and how are schools responsible for cyberbullying cases?

 Learning Outcomes